Recent Posts

 Instructions

-• Add olive oil to a large pan over medium heat.
-Brown the pancetta for 8 minutes.
+• Heat up olive oil in a large saucepan over medium heat.
+Sauté the garlic for 1 minute.

 Author: Alex Gorgos